weavedb/zkjson/README.md

 ##### Database

 For the database, we can take the exact same approach with the collections.
 We can use an SMT to represent multiple collection states in a DB with one root hash, and each leaf node will be the merkle root of a collection, which in turn represents the entire documents in the collection.
-We will give each collection an ID with the same ID-to-index conversion as the documents.
+We could give each collection an ID with the same ID-to-index conversion as the documents, however, collection IDs are not as essential as document IDs since document IDs are usually a part of access control rules, but collection IDs are not.
+We can use an incremental count for collection IDs and no well-strucrtured DB has so many collections as documents.
+Let's say `2 ** 8 = 256`, so an 8 level SMT can give us 256 collections and it should be more than enough for most applications.
+If you need alphanumeric IDs for collections, you could map them with numeric indexes offchain (e.g. `0 = FirstCollection`, `1 = AnotherCollection`, `2 = YetAnotherCollection`...).
+Note that this is different from the deterministic `toIndex / fromIndex` conversion.
+In this way we can use a smaller tree and keep the circuit small.

 <div align="center"><img src="./assets/db.png" /></div>